In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 When to Make a Mock Scrape?

-When is the best time to make a mock scrape?
+When is the best time to make mock scrapes?

-We like to make our mock scrapes around the same time that the bucks in our area are beginning to make real scrapes.
+We like to make mock scrapes around the same time that the bucks in our area are beginning to make real deer scrapes, which is during pre rut.

 That is early to mid October in the areas that we hunt and it will vary depending on the timing of the rut in your area.